+Carrage Carla

 Course Code MSC.SFFM2.FICOR.0003

 ECTS Credits 2

 Course Leader BUCHWALTER Bastien

 Synchronous 15

 Discipline Finance

 Program Sustainable Finance and Fintech

 Prerequisites There is no prerequisite for this course.

 Course Goals of the course

 Description The purpose of this course is to provide you with an introduction to crypto-

+assets

-assets and the distributed blockchain technology.
+and the distributed blockchain technology.

 At the end of the course, you should be able to

 Have a strong understanding of what blockchain technology is

 Know and use key vocabulary and concepts commonly used when

 discussing

 blockchain and crypto-assets

 Understand the potential and limitations of trust provided with a

 distributed

 blockchain

 Classify crypto-assets based on their technological characteristics

-Identify the best blockchain specic applications for value and content
+Identify the best blockchain specific applications for value and content

 transfer

 Explain the emerging alternatives to the distributed blockchains

 The course runs for 8 weeks and is split into two parts of 4 weeks.
 In the

 first four weeks, we cover the basics of blockchain technology and how it is

 used by crypto-assets.
 In the second part of the class, we cover algorithms

 and pseudocode for frontier financial products.

 Course Open to Paris /Fall

 Exchange

 Semester fall

-Campus Paris
+Campus Dubaï, Paris

 Evaluation

 Final Examination 100

 (%)

 Continuous 0

 Assessment (%)

 Academic

 reference

 Websites https://sites.google.com/view/engin-iyidogan

-r

 Course Code MSC.SFFM2.FICOR.0012

 ECTS Credits 1

 Course Leader ANDRE Nathalie

-Synchronous 0
+Synchronous 6

 Discipline Autre

 Program Sustainable Finance and Fintech

 Prerequisites -

-Course Description All techniques relating to job search and recruitment
+Course Description Develop knowledge and skills about recruitment situation

 Course Open to Belo /Fall;#Lille /Fall;#Paris /Fall;#Raleigh /Fall;#Sophia /Fall

 Exchange

 Semester fall

-Campus Paris
+Campus Belo Horizonte, Dubaï, Lille, Paris, Raleigh, Sophia

 Evaluation

-Final Examination 50
+Final Examination 40

 (%)

-Continuous 50
+Continuous 60

 Assessment (%)

 Academic Talent and careers HUB Création du profil personnel

 reference

 Websites